mkriaf/pagerduty-aws-workshop/content/04_eventbridgequickstart/page-6-summary.md

 ## Module Summary

-In this chapter, we learned...
+In this section, we learned:

+- What the EventBridge Quickstart for PagerDuty is
+- How to create a Stack that consumes the EventBridge events from PagerDuty